Heart of the South Racing

 6. Movement

 The way a horse moves is something every buyer must look for.
-You will often hear phrases like “a sctratchy stride” or “covering the ground with ease” and these indicate a lot about a horse later on down the line.
+You will often hear phrases like “a scratchy stride” or “covering the ground with ease” and these indicate a lot about a horse later on down the line.
 A good racehorse should move well no matter what the pace may be, although most will move better in some paces than others.
 Horses with lengthy strides tend to perform best as they are able to cover more ground.
 However this is not always essential, especially if they are particularly speedy!
 For example our fastest horse, Marmalady, has one of the shortest strides in the yard but her legs move fast enough to make her a very decent 5 furlong sprinter!

 At the sales, you are able to see horses in walk and trot only unless you attend a breeze up sale (click here for more information on breeze ups.)
 John & I look for big walks where the horse uses it’s whole body to move as this suggests they will do so in gallops too.
 We call it ‘a walk with a swagger’ and ideally their tail should swish right over their hocks.
 A horse must also ‘track up’ well which is where the back hoof comes over the mark left by its front foot.
 Some horses track up 2 feet its amazing!